Social Media Marketing Habits to Break

 START: Using the right analytics tools

-STOP: Focusing only on vanity metrics.
+Stop: Focusing only on vanity metrics.

-STOP: Being passive when it comes to analytics
+Stop: Being passive when it comes to analytics

-STOP: Being too sales-y
+Stop: Being too sales-y

 As often as they're warned against doing so, countless brands are still guilty of being too self-centered and sales-y on social media.
 These brands put up their promotional information and reply to comments with only sales in mind.
 But that's not what social media is for.
 And that's not what makes social media marketing an effective tool.

-Rather, brands need to use social media to grow a following of customers and prospects related to their niche.
+Instead, brands need to use social media to grow a following of customers and prospects related to their niche.
 This can be done by offering entertaining, helpful, and relevant content in a voice that showcases just who the brand is.

 START: Tapping into your brand's personality

-STOP: Failing to Use Pareto's Principle of 80/20.
+Stop: Failing to Use Pareto's Principle of 80/20.

 Don't do a hard sell as your promotional content.
 Instead, explain the newest technology behind your latest product, for example.
 Offer information of value to the internet at large, or at least post something of interest to your target audience.